Cheetahs at KNP: Villagers fear land acquisition, human-animal conflict | Law-Order

 Ramkumar Gurjar, a farmer, has apprehension that the people of Sesaipura will lose their livelihood due to a nearby dam project.

 ''Villages were shifted earlier for the national park.
-Now a dam project is coming up on Kuno river in nearby Katila area.
+Now a dam project is coming up on the Kuno river in nearby Katila area.
 This project is going to affect at least 50 villages which are connected to Sesaipura.
 After their shifting, what will happen to grocery, clothes and other small business outlets in Sesaipura?
-Then our village will be left alone here,'' Gurjar told PTI.
+Our village will then be left alone here,'' Gurjar told PTI.

+Dharmendra Kumar Ojha, who runs a clothes shop, apprehended that cheetahs may enter the villages.

-''What will the local people get from this project?..
-Outsiders are buying up land for hotels and restaurants.
+''What will the local people get from this project?
+Outsiders are buying land for hotels and restaurants.
 The relocation of villages will further affect the business.
 But the project will bring infrastructural development,'' Ojha said.

+Surat Singh Yadav, who runs a tea shop on the road leading to the national park, believes the cheetah reintroduction project will generate employment in the area.

 Kamal, who belongs to Tiktoli and currently lives in Sheopur, said the village has no water supply, telephone network and jobs and the only source of livelihood is subsistence farming.